Azure-Samples/azure-voting-app-redis/README.md

-# Azure Votign App
+# Azure Voting App

 This sample creates a multi-container application in an Azure Container Service (ACS) Kubernetes cluster.
-The application interface has been build using Python / Flask.
+The application interface has been built using Python / Flask.
 The data component is using Redis.

 To walk through a quick deployment of this application, see the ACS Kubernetes [quick start](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough).